lashtear/tinymux/README.md

   * Gradually move to VBUFs (variable-size buffers) for most softcode support.
 * Network
   * Move to libevent.
-  * Move SSL/TLS support into a stubslave so we can carry clients across a restart.
-(Penn style).
+  * Use TLS session serialization on `@restart` so that we can carry clients across and not need an auxiliary process like Penn uses.
   * Implement telnet-level MSSP.
   * Add a native websocket server in support of modern javascript clients.
   * LDAP - in support of SSO with common mush-community web services like wikis and forums.